The Future of The Film Industry: Digital Innovation & Blockchain

 1. Smashing the box office window

 2. The rise of VOD

 Our main observation is that the business of distribution needs to innovate quickly over the next few years.
 The internet and digital technologies are in the process of massively disrupting the movie industry; the distributors’ traditional role as gatekeepers is being challenged more than ever.

-In Chapter 3 of Winning Your Audiences (available as a free download HERE) we examine the change that will be required for the modernisation of the distribution process in this increasingly fragmented landscape.
+In Chapter 3 of Winning Your Audiences (available as a free download HERE) we examine the change that will be required for the modernization of the distribution process in this increasingly fragmented landscape.
 We also identify the principal stakeholders within the industry and assess what each of them should be doing.

-In the concluding section of the book we look at Blockchain, the foundation of Bitcoin, and other cryptocurrencies.
+In the concluding section of the book, we look at Blockchain, the foundation of Bitcoin, and other cryptocurrencies.
 We make the argument that Blockchain could fundamentally solve many of the important challenges we have highlighted.

 If you’d like to learn more, you can get your free copy of Winning Your Audiences, including Chapter 3, from our website.
 Don’t hesitate to drop me a line if you’ve got any feedback on the content!